About the Libraries

 The Libraries buy materials to supplement your textbooks and assist in your research.
 We generally do not buy textbooks.
 Occasionally, a textbook may be given to the libraries.
 You can search the Libraries Catalog, using the author or title, but be aware that the textbooks in the libraries are usually older editions.
 If the bookstore does not have your textbook, ask your professor to put a copy on reserve.

 We have an online Research Tutorial that introduces the basics of doing library research.
 You can do all or part of it, as you need.
 For more in-depth help, contact a reference librarian:

 Many library research tools are available through the web.
 The Libraries Catalog, the list of eJournals locator, and Harrison Libraries web pages can be used by anyone on or off campus, regardless of University affiliation.
-Most of the libraries' other research database locator can be used by anyone on campus, but require a student, faculty, or staff University email account to access from off campus.
+Most of the libraries' other research databases can be used by anyone on campus, but require a student, faculty, or staff University email account to access from off campus.
 For more information, see Off-Campus Access.

 Borrowing from the Libraries